Port Vue, Pennsylvania

 Port Vue is a borough in Allegheny County, Pennsylvania, United States.
 The population was 3,680 at the 2020 census.

 Geography

 Port Vue is located in western Pennsylvania along the Youghiogheny River near its confluence with the more navigable Monongahela River.
 It is bounded by McKeesport to the north, Liberty to the east and south and Glassport to the west.

 According to the United States Census Bureau, the borough has a total area of 1.1 sqmi, of which 0.04 sqmi, or 3.54%, is water.

 Education

 Port Vue is served by the South Allegheny School District.

 Police

 The Port Vue Police Department is based at 1194 Romine Avenue.
-The police department is under the leadership of Mayor Brien A. Hranics, Chief David Petruski and Sergeant Kevin Atkins.
 There are currently 4 full-time and 3 part-time officers serving the borough.

 History

 In 1891, approximately 500 residents of Lincoln Township decided to create a new borough.
 They met in a school house on the old Edmundson farm, and initially thought of naming the new borough "Grandview".
 However, because of the beautiful view of the port that McKeesport maintained on the Youghiogheny River, they agreed on Port Vue instead.
 Since then, war veterans and coal miners commonly lived in Port Vue.
 Port Vue borough was incorporated on September 20, 1892.